Last revised September 6, 2010

 • Particle position and velocity integrator with a choice between KDK and DKD integration schemes; Plummer force softening

-• File Input and Output with five supported serial and one distributed data formats
+• File input and output in multiple serial and one distributed data formats

-• Parallelization for a Message Passing Interface (MPI) environment
+• Parallelization with Message Passing Interface (MPI) environment

 • Version specific documentaition in HTML and PDF formats included in each distribution